CERTCC/CERT-Guide-to-CVD/docs/tutorials/terminology.md

 despite the product at-large being vulnerable.

-This distinction becomes important when one is talking about the practices associated with Vulnerability Management (VM)---namely *vulnerability scanning*---in contrast to CVD and *vulnerability discovery*.
+This distinction becomes important when one is talking about the practices associated with Vulnerability Management (VM)&mdash;namely *vulnerability scanning*&mdash;in contrast to CVD and *vulnerability discovery*.
 VM entails the identification of *instances* of a *product* on which action must be taken to remediate known vulnerabilities in the product.
 VM is concerned with the eradication of the instances of known